C1-SoftwareEngineeringSummit/NotesUI/README.md

 ```
 > Here, we created a variable array named `notes` as a property of NoteStore and pre-populated it with three Strings.
 We then used `map` closure to transform our Strings into Notes.
 >
 > We also imported the **Combine** framework, conformed to **ObservableObject**, and marked our notes as **Published**.
-This is all so that we can user our NoteStore later as an **Environment Object**.
+This is all so that we can use our NoteStore later as an **Environment Object**.
 Read more about Environment Objects [here](https://www.hackingwithswift.com/quick-start/swiftui/whats-the-difference-between-observedobject-state-and-environmentobject), and read more about Observable Objects [here](https://www.hackingwithswift.com/quick-start/swiftui/observable-objects-environment-objects-and-published).

 Now, with our notes ready we will take advantage of SwiftUI to create an interface.
 We will be using a List to display the content.

 ### Displaying notes

 A **List** is a container which displays your data in a column, with a row for each entry.

 1. Open `ContentView.swift`